mc-imperial/multicore-test-harness/README.md

 ### 4. Determining the Paretto Optimal hostile environment ###

-The next step involves running the script to determine the Paretto Optimal hostile environment for all the victim programs we have tried
+The next step involves running the script to determine the Paretto Optimal hostile environment for all the victim programs we have tried.
+As input , we used the ranked list from the previous step

 ```
-    python3 calculate_rank.json
+    python3 <ranked_list>.json
 ```